 - DO take care of your mental health

-- DO take time for proper meals and snacks for yourself instead of only thinking of the baby’s nutriiton
+- DO take time for proper meals and snacks for yourself instead of only thinking of the baby’s nutrition

-- DO get as much sleep as physically possible and set good sleep habits to optimize whatever sleep you do get
+- DO set good sleep habits to optimize whatever sleep you can get

 - DON’T weigh or measure yourself regularly